gouthambs/karuth-source/content/pages/about.rst

 :date: 2012-03-30 23:47
 :author: Gouthaman Balaraman

-Karuth explores a computational and scientific approach to understanding and addressing problems in finance, computation, and life.
+This site explores a computational and scientific approach to understanding and addressing problems in finance, computation, and life.

 I am Gouthaman Balaraman, and I work as a Quant in a Financial Services Firm.